mnot/thor/README.md

 ## Support and Contributions

-See <http://github.com/mnot/thor/> to give feedback, report issues, and  contribute code.
+See <http://github.com/mnot/thor/> to give feedback, view and report [issues](thor/issues), and  contribute code.

 We welcome all input, but especially code contributions via a Github pull request, and test cases are the cherry on top.